dafny-lang/dafny/docs/_includes/Statements.md

 Many times, an integral value (natural or plain integer) is the quantity that decreases, but other things that can be used as well.
 In the case of integers, the bound is assumed to be zero.
-For example, the following is a proper use of decreases on a loop (with its own keyword, of course):
+For example, the following is a proper use of `decreases` on a loop:

 ```
   while 0 < i
     invariant 0 <= i
     decreases i
   {
     i := i - 1;
   }